weeezes/dhall-grafana/README.md

 # Getting started

-First confirm that your tooling works by walking through [Usage][#usage].
+First confirm that your tooling works by walking through [Usage](#usage).
 Open up a new file after you're done, and copy-paste in the following:

 ```
 let Grafana =